browserengineering/book/book/invalidation.md

 The last layout class is `EmbedLayout`.
-The dependencies there are straightforward except for two things: first, just like for `TextLayout`, `x` depends on the previous `x` if present, and second, `height` depends on `width` because of aspect ratio:
+The dependencies there are straightforward except for two things: first, just like for `TextLayout`, `x` depends on the previous `x` if present, and second, `height` depends on `width` because of aspect ratios:

 ``` {.python}
 class EmbedLayout: